Diagnosis

 Lenses

 • Eyeglasses or soft contact lenses.
 Glasses or soft contact lenses can correct blurry or distorted vision in early keratoconus.
-But people frequently need to change their prescription for eyeglasses or contacts as the shape of their corneas change.
+But people often need to change their prescription for eyeglasses or contacts as the shape of their corneas change.

 • Hybrid lenses.
 These contact lenses have a rigid center with a softer ring around the outside for increased comfort.
 People who can't tolerate hard contact lenses may prefer hybrid lenses.

 • Scleral lenses.
-These lenses are useful for very irregular shape changes in your cornea in advanced keratoconus.
+These lenses are useful for very irregular shape changes in the cornea in advanced keratoconus.
 Instead of resting on the cornea like traditional contact lenses do, scleral lenses sit on the white part of the eye, called the sclera, and vault over the cornea without touching it.

 Video: Keratoconus